Green River/Lodore Canyon Trip Details

 - Guides gratuities (see below)

-Day 4: An early morning prepares us for our longest day on the river as we float through Island and Rainbow Parks and then run the many rapids of Split Mountain Canyon.
-We usually arrive at Split Mountain Boat Ramp around 3:00 on the last day and then take a short bus ride (40 minutes) back to the Microtel; arrival time should be between 4:00 and 5:00 on the last day.
+Day 4 or 5: An early morning prepares us for our longest day on the river as we float through Island and Rainbow Parks and then run the many rapids of Split Mountain Canyon.
+We usually arrive at Split Mountain Boat Ramp around 3:00 on the last day.
+Your cars will be at the parking lot adjacent to the boat ramp, so you’ll be on your way from there.

 Types of boats: On the Green River we offer three types of boats in which to ride: